briandfoy/briandfoy.github.io/_drafts/2021-11-16-how-much-rice-is-that.md

 | Japan       |           |         7,763 |
 | TOTAL       |           |       418,789 |

-That's the answer for that, but we can actually [ask Wolfram Alpha](https://www.wolframalpha.com/input/?i=annual+production+of+rice+in+tonnes), which reports 623.8 million metric tonnes per year, or 623,800 1,000 tonnes.
+That's the answer for that, but we can also [ask Wolfram Alpha](https://www.wolframalpha.com/input/?i=annual+production+of+rice+in+tonnes), which reports 623.8 million metric tonnes per year, or 623,800 1,000 tonnes.
 So, we're pretty close.

 This brings us to the second lesson of government statistics.
 Not only are they hard to use, but they are also wrong.
 Recall Stamp's Law (from Josiah Stamp, 1st Baron Stamp recounting Harold Cox):